 Golden Gate Bridge Location Map

 The Golden Gate Bridge has been listed as one of the Seven Wonders of the Modern World for its feat of engineering.
 Many doubted that the strong winds, thick fog, and rough waters would allow for its construction, calling it the bridge that couldn’t be built.
-Connecting San Francisco to Marin County, the bridge extends about 1.7 miles (2.7 kilometers).
-It spans the Golden Gate Strait, which was named by explorer and Army Captain John C. Fremont because it reminded him of the Golden Horn, a harbor in Istanbul.
+Connecting San Francisco to Marin County, the bridge extends about 1.7 miles (2.7 kilometres).
+It spans the Golden Gate Strait, which was named by explorer and Army Captain John C. Fremont because it reminded him of the Golden Horn, a harbour in Istanbul.

 Significance of the Golden Gate Bridge

-The bridge was not named for its color, nor was it ever meant to be gold, despite common misconception.
+The bridge was not named for its colour, nor was it ever meant to be gold, despite common misconception.
 I can’t count how many times I heard people wonder wryly “Why is it called the Golden Gate Bridge if it’s not even gold?”
 It’s more of a vermilion (red-orange).
 And despite the oft-repeated factoid that the bridge is painted end to end annually, the official website explains that it’s not; the paint is touched up regularly, as needed.

-The color, International Orange, was chosen in part for its visibility for ships when the fog blankets the bay – it can be seen from various places around the city like the trails at Lands End or around the corner from Lombard’s winding block.
+The colour, International Orange, was chosen in part for its visibility for ships when the fog blankets the bay – it can be seen from various places around the city like the trails at Lands End or around the corner from Lombard’s winding block.
 If the Navy had it their way, the bridge would have been painted with yellow and black stripes for optimal visibility.
 That sounds hideous, so let’s say thanks that it didn’t happen that way.
-The other reasons for the color choice were that the paint protects the steel from corrosion and rust caused by the salty ocean air (though the paint base has switched from lead to zinc to protect it), and its warm color contrasts the sky and the sea.
+The other reasons for the colour choice were that the paint protects the steel from corrosion and rust caused by the salty ocean air (though the paint base has switched from lead to zinc to protect it), and its warm colour contrasts the sky and the sea.

 The credit for the Golden Gate Bridge design usually goes to Joseph Strauss, who has been immortalized in a statue at the base of the bridge, but a team of designers, engineers, and architects contributed much of the design.
-The team included Leon Moisseiff Charles Alton Ellis, and Irving Morrow, who was responsible for the Art Deco style and the bridge’s color.
+The team included Leon Moisseiff Charles Alton Ellis, and Irving Morrow, who was responsible for the Art Deco style and the bridge’s colour.